YOUR DECISIONS AFFECT

 Team Lead, Wealth Advisory

-Thank you for the opportunity to respond.
-I want to be clear — I treat everyone on my team equally.
-I always have.
+Thanks for the chance to respond.
+I treat everyone on my team equally.
+Always have.

-Based on the performance data and Zara’s perspective, classify each statement as ACCURATE, SELF-SERVING REFRAME, or CONTRADICTED BY EVIDENCE.
+Using the data and Zara’s perspective, classify each statement as ACCURATE, SELF-SERVING REFRAME, or CONTRADICTED BY EVIDENCE.

 I run a high-performing desk.
-My standards are the same for everyone.
-I do not lower them for anyone, and I do not raise them for anyone.
+Same standards for everyone.
+I don’t lower them, I don’t raise them.

-Standards may be ‘the same’ in his framing, but performance data shows identical metrics producing different subjective ratings.
-Equal standards applied through unequal judgment is still discrimination under s.13.
+Equal in his framing, unequal in the data — identical metrics, different subjective ratings.
+Equal standards through unequal judgment is still discrimination under s.13.

-Zara is a capable analyst.
-Her written work is thorough — sometimes more thorough than what is needed for the task.
+Zara is capable.
+Her work is thorough — sometimes more than the task needs.

-Reframes thoroughness as a negative.
-In Zara’s perspective, Marcus described her analysis as ‘novels’ to Alicia.
-The appraisal comment about ‘relying on written analysis’ is the same critique delivered formally.
+Reframes thoroughness as a fault.
+He called her analysis ‘novels’ in the kitchen.
+The appraisal’s ‘relies on written analysis’ is the same critique in formal dress.

-I brought three new HNW clients to the firm last quarter.
-My commercial track record speaks for itself.
+I brought three HNW clients in last quarter.
+My commercial record speaks for itself.

-The comment about Zara’s hair at the team social was intended as a compliment.
-I said it looked ‘a lot’ because it did.
+The hair comment was a compliment.
+It looked ‘a lot’, so I said so.
 My wife comments on colleagues’ hair all the time.

-Under s.26, the test is whether conduct had the purpose OR effect of violating dignity.
-Intent is not the test.
-His wife’s behaviour is irrelevant — workplace harassment is assessed by workplace standards.
+Under s.26 the test is purpose OR effect of violating dignity.
+Intent isn’t the test.
+His wife is irrelevant.

-Calendar edit history (Zara’s spreadsheet, tab 3) shows Marcus personally removed Zara from the Henderson meeting invite.
+Calendar edit history (tab 3) shows Marcus personally removed Zara from the Henderson invite.
 Not his EA.
-The edit is timestamped and attributed.
+Timestamped.

-I coach my son’s rugby team on weekends.
-I mentor two junior staff members.
-I am not the person they are describing.
+I coach my son’s rugby team.
+I mentor juniors.
+I’m not the person they’re describing.

 True — and irrelevant.
-Character references from personal life do not negate documented workplace conduct patterns.
-The investigation examines conduct, not character.
+Personal-life character references don’t negate workplace conduct patterns.

 The Data